 - Once it opens, type msconfig and hit Enter.

-- In the System Configuration window, go to the Services tab.
+- Open the Services tab.

 - Uncheck both Google items and click OK.